 The term 'slider phone' describes what it sounds like: a phone that slides open.
 Years ago that used to be to reveal the physical keyboard.
-But in 2018 we're not in the era of PDAs and QWERTY pads (sorry BlackBerry), so instead the Mi Mix 2 utilises this technique to reveal its otherwise hidden front-facing cameras.
+But in 2019 we're not in the era of PDAs and QWERTY pads (sorry BlackBerry), so instead the Mi Mix 3 utilises this technique to reveal its otherwise hidden front-facing cameras.
 It doesn't need to be slid open to be used as normal, thankfully, it's just the cameras.

 This idea of 'all display' design has become a hot topic over the years, with different manufacturers exploring the ways to hide such cameras.
-We've seen the Vivo Apex – which evolved into the NEX S – and the Oppo Find X, both of which used mechanised methods to reveal their cameras from within the body, with the Vivo NEX Dual Display going even further and opting for two screens.
+We've seen the Vivo Apex - which evolved into the NEX S - and the Oppo Find X, both of which use mechanised methods to reveal their cameras from within the body, with the Vivo NEX Dual Display going even further and opting for two screens.

 The Mi Mix 3 is different.
-It uses magnets to hold the design into place, so a firm slide down action on the screen 'clicks' it into its new position, the cameras popping out to the top, the screen overlapping its original position to the bottom.
+It uses magnets to hold the design into place, so a firm slide-down action on the screen 'clicks' it into its new position, the cameras popping out to the top, the screen overlapping its original position to the bottom.
 The whole screen moves, unlike the above competition - although with the Honor Magic 2 and Lenovo Z5 Pro hot on its heels (both in China only for now), that could yet change.

-And without mechanising there's less chance of a fail rate.
+Without mechanising the slider there's less chance of a fail rate.
 Xiaomi says this design can handle 300,000 cycles from its lab testing, which is three times that of its competition.
 However, having had the phone in our pocket for some time, it doesn't half like to pick up muck and grime across the front of these cameras - an inevitable result of such a design, we suppose.

 What's rather fun about the Mi Mix 3's slider mechanism is how you can associate a sound with the movement.
-There are presets – or you can add your own custom sound as creatively/juvenilely as you like.
-Furthermore, the phone can assign apps rather than just opening the camera, should you, say, wish to use it to answer/end a class.
-We can't find where any of this happens in the settings, mind, so haven't been able to explore this otherwise fun-sounding feature.
+There are presets - or you can add your own custom sound as creatively/juvenilely as you like.
+Furthermore, the phone can open tools or apps rather than just opening the camera, should you, say, wish to use it to answer/end a call.
+Under 'Slider settings' in the settings menu it's also possible to deactivate the function.

 Design and display